mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 ## Section 2: Problem Perception
 How do you see the current situation?

+For a detailed overview, see [The Paragliding Ballast Issue on gagglereport.org](https://gagglereport.org/ballast/issue).

 **6. On a scale of 1 to 5, how significant is the safety risk associated with pilots carrying large amounts of ballast?**
 - (1) Not significant
 - (2) Slightly significant